gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 ```

 Simple fix.
-Before, an implicit transaction was used (with the default isolation leven `SERIALIZABLE`), now we use an explicit `READ COMMITTED` transaction.
+Before, an implicit transaction was used (with the default isolation level `SERIALIZABLE`), now we use an explicit `READ COMMITTED` transaction.

 ## The results